Paliquant/PQEcolaPoint.jl/README.md

 ## Disclaimer and Risks

 [Paliquant](https://www.paliquant.com) software and `PQEcolaPoint.jl` is offered solely for training and informational purposes.
-No offer or solicitation to buy or sell securities or securities derivative products of any kind, or any investment or trading advice or strategy, is made, given, or in any manner endorsed by [Paliquant](https://www.paliquant.com).
+No offer or solicitation to buy or sell securities or derivative products of any kind, or any investment or trading advice or strategy, is made, given, or endorsed by [Paliquant](https://www.paliquant.com).

 Trading involves risk.
 Carefully review your financial situation before investing in securities, futures contracts, options, or commodity interests.
 Whether actual or indicated by historical tests of strategies, past performance is no guarantee of future performance or success.
-Trading is generally not appropriate for someone with limited resources, investment or trading experience, or a low-risk tolerance.
+Trading is generally inappropriate for someone with limited resources, investment or trading experience, or a low-risk tolerance.
 Only risk capital that is not needed for living expenses.

 You are fully responsible for any investment or trading decisions you make.
 Decisions should be based solely on evaluating your financial circumstances, investment or trading objectives, risk tolerance, and liquidity needs.